diegoroyo/mitransient/README.md

 # Here, edit build/mitsuba.conf and set the enabled variants
 # Recommended: scalar_rgb, llvm_rgb and cuda_rgb (FIXME: change to llvm_mono for NLOS?)
 ninja

+# install mitransient
+cd ..
+scripts/local_install.sh

+# after this you should be able to import mitsuba and mitransient in your python code
 ```

 After this you are all set to use our transient version of Mitsuba 3